 You want the server to stream music, not to send it as fast as possible.
-Assume that all mp3 files are 128 Kibps, meaning that the server MUST send data at a rate of 128Kibps (16 KiB/s).
-4
+Assume that all mp3 files are 128kbps, meaning that the server MUST send data at a rate of 128Kibps (16 KiB/s).4

-The server MUST print out any commands it receives and any replies it sends to stdout.
-It will also have a simple command-line interface: 'p' followed by a newline MUST cause the the server to print out a list of its stations along with the clients that are connected to each one, and 'q' followed by a newline MUST cause the server to close all connections, free any resources it's using, and quit.
+The server must print out any commands it receives and any replies it sends to stdout.
+It will also have a simple command-line interface: 'p' followed by a newline MUST cause the server should print out a list of its stations along with the clients that are connected to each one, and 'q' followed by a newline MUST cause the server to close all connections, free any resources it's using, and quit.